-I declare that to the best of my knowledge and belief, during the period 1 October 2020 to 30 June 2021 there have been no contraventions of:
+I declare that to the best of my knowledge and belief, during the year ended 30 June 2022 there have been no contraventions of:

-- i. the auditor's independence requirements as set out in the Australian Charities and Notfor-profits Commission Act 2012 in relation to the audit; and - ii. any applicable code of professional conduct in relation to the audit.
+- The auditor's independence requirements as set out in the Australian Charities and Not-for-profits Commission Act 2012 in relation to the audit; and - ii.
+Any applicable code of professional conduct in relation to the audit.